ArkhamKnightGPC/ArkhamKnightGPC/README.md

 ## 👩‍💻 About Me
 - I am a brazilian computer engineering student currently working at the [Laboratory of Computer Networks and Architecture - LARC](https://www.larc.usp.br/en) at the University of São Paulo, Brazil 🇧🇷
 - Graduate from the [engineering program at Ecole Polytechnique](https://programmes.polytechnique.edu/cycle-ingenieur-polytechnicien/cycle-ingenieur-polytechnicien) 🇫🇷
-- Worked as a web developed in the [Brazilian edtech Ada Tech](https://ada.tech/)
+- Worked as a web developer in the [Brazilian edtech Ada Tech](https://ada.tech/)
 - Summer internship at [STMicroelectronics in Crolles, France](https://www.st.com/content/st_com/en/about/manufacturing-at-st/our-facilities/crolles-st-site.html)
 - Six-months "end-of-studies" internship at [Arm in Sophia-Antipolis, France](https://careers.arm.com/france-sophia-antipolis-office)
 - In high school, I participated on many different [science olympiads](https://github.com/ArkhamKnightGPC/Certificados_Olimpiadas), won over 20 awards and was a gold medalist in the Brazilian Informatics Olympiad